 Kat is currently in Peru undergoing rigorous training as an Ayahuasquera.
-In addition, she’s serving as the general assistant and media director for Parign Hak.
+In addition, she’s serving as the general assistant, website operator and media director for Parign Hak.
 To her credit go many professional photographs and upcoming promotional videos.
 In 2011, Kat created the viral video “The Greatest Speech Ever Made”, modernizing Charlie Chaplin’s speech from the film “The Great Dictator”, which earned 17 million views.
 She has also collaborated with National Geographic's Jason Silva, and is the official Videographer for "Kahpi the Ayahuasca Hub".
 Kat runs a podcast with her sister Alexa, a subsection of “The Psychedelic Salon” titled “Find the Others”.

 A mother of three and member of the Sagkeeng First Nation, Kimlee has more than three decades of experience working in the areas of public education, social justice and environmental health issues.